 When he first became the executive director of Bloomington’s Shalom Community Center, Forrest Gilmore didn’t use his clerical title very often.
-The Unitarian minister was apprehensive that his religious background might raise apprehensions.
+The Unitarian minister was apprehensive that his religious background might alienate some prospective community partners.
 Although its name has a Judeo-Christian association, the resource center for those experiencing homelessness is a secular non-profit organization.
 In time, however, Gilmore started introducing himself as “The Reverend” at work.
 “It brought values into the conversation,” Gilmore explained at a panel October 26 at the School of Global and International Studies.

 “And in doing that it helped me advance the cause,” Gilmore revealed.
 “In the work of combating homelessness, a values-based approach to changing minds and opening hearts and transforming society works.”